Radon Mitigation

 Sealing

-• All gaps and openings through basement floors and walls can be sealed with gas-tight materials.
+Use caulk to seal cracks and openings in basement floors and walls.
 The caulk type with the best adhesion to concrete is polyurethane (not silicone).

 Radon- resistant construction in new homes